-2 At the end of year 1, fewer PP children passed the Phonics Screening check than non PP children Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics than their peers.
-This negatively impacts their development as readers.
-3 Some pupil premium children's progress will have been impacted by the school closures linked to the COVID-19 pandemic Our assessments and observations indicate that the education and wellbeing of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
-These findings are supported by national studies.
-This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations, especially in maths.
-4 Very complex challenges faced by some pupil premium children which may include: ill health of parent, difficulties in securing adequate housing, vulnerable to witnessing and suffering from anti-social behaviour or domestic violence.
+2 Very complex challenges faced by some pupil premium children which may include: ill health of parent, difficulties in securing adequate housing, vulnerable to witnessing and suffering from anti-social behaviour or domestic violence.
 Pupils have a narrower range of experiences which affect their culture capital, confidence and aspiration.
 Our assessments, observations and discussions with pupils and families have identified social and emotional issues for many pupils, due to a lack of enrichment opportunities during school closure.
 These challenges particularly affect disadvantaged pupils, including their attainment.
-5 Parental engagement with school remains a challenge which impacts the support given at home with reading and home learning.
+3 Parental engagement with school remains a challenge which impacts the support given at home with reading and home learning.
+4 PP children are achieving lower than the national average in reading, writing and maths at the end of KS2 Internal and external (where available) assessments indicate that writing and maths attainment among disadvantaged pupils is significantly below that of non-disadvantaged pupils.